sap-tutorials/Tutorials/tutorials/ui5-webcomponents-react-card/ui5-webcomponents-react-card.md

     </Card>
     ```

-    We didn't pass a value to `interactive`, because it [defaults to true](https://reactjs.org/docs/jsx-in-depth.html#props-default-to-true) if the value is omitted.
+    _We didn't pass a value to `interactive`, because it [defaults to true](https://reactjs.org/docs/jsx-in-depth.html#props-default-to-true) if the value is omitted._

+    When you now click or focus the header, the appropriate styles are applied, so users know they can interact with it.

-2. To make the header react to a click, add a function as value to the `onClick` prop.
+2. To make the header react to a click (or SPACE/ENTER press), add a function as value to the `onClick` prop.

     ```TypeScript / TSX
     <Card